DioneProtocol/odysseygo/README.md

 ### Version Semantics

-OdysseyGo is first and foremost a client for the Odyssey network.
-The versioning of OdysseyGo follows that of the Odyssey network.
+AvalancheGo is first and foremost a client for the Avalanche network.
+The versioning of AvalancheGo follows that of the Avalanche network.

 - `v0.x.x` indicates a development network version.
 - `v1.x.x` indicates a production network version.